SergeyZapasnik/FB_test/README.md

 The module ensures daily updates of exchange rates.
 - **Currency Conversion**: Users can convert currency amounts from one currency to another using a straightforward interface.
 For example, `$converter->convert(123, 'USD', 'RUB')` will convert 123 USD to RUB.
-- **Basic Authentication**: The module incorporates a basic authentication system that grants access to simulated admin pages, where you can manage and view currency exchange rates.

 ## File Structure